··

 Cosplay Convention in Knoxville, TN

-Knox Pop Con 2026 brings an ICG-standard cosplay contest, photo meetups, a repair station, and a convention built for cosplayers — whether you compete or just want to show up in character.
+Knox Pop Con 2026 brings the YAMA-CON Cosplay Contest with five awards, photo meetups, a repair station, and a convention built for cosplayers — whether you compete or just want to show up in character.

 Saturday, May 2, 2026